maiconpintoabreu/gravitonion-collector/README.md

 ### Maybes:
 * Blackhole could do some random pulses to increase the gravity
-* Start menu
-* Frendly fire when player shoots the blackhole it increases in size as well
 * local multiplayer (half score and increase in difficult)